Skip to content

 After selecting your job options, click the Launch button to start the session.
 A new window called My Interactive Sessions will open, showing that your job is being staged.

-Once the job is ready, the window will update with a Launch button.
+Once the job is ready, the window will update with another Launch button.
 Click this to open a new browser tab with your application running on the compute node.
 Remember, closing this browser tab will not end your session; it will continue to run until its specified time limit (walltime) is reached.

 To end a session early, simply click the red Delete button.